MichaelCurrin/learn-to-code/en/topics/shell/Scheduling/monitor_cron_mails.md

 # Read Cron Mails in a GUI
-> Tutorial to setup cron job from scratch and view run log emails in Thunderbird mail client.
+> Tutorial to set up cron job from scratch and view run log emails in Thunderbird mail client.

 ## Summary